Tom McCarthy (novelist): Writing and publishing

-McCarthy's debut novel Remainder was written in 2001 and rejected by mainstream UK publishers.
+McCarthy's debut novel Remainder was written in 2001 and rejected by all the UK publishers to which it was submitted.
 It was published in November 2005 by the small Paris-based art publisher Metronome Press and distributed through gallery and museum shops, but not in chain bookstores and then received widespread critical attention in the literary and mainstream press, with one of its first reviews, in December 2005, on ReadySteadyBook who called it "one of the most important novels written in a long, long time."
 The London Review of Books called it "a very good novel indeed" and The Independent claimed that "its minatory brilliance calls for classic status".
 The novel was re-published by the independent publisher Alma Books in the UK (2006), and the Bertelsmann subsidiary Vintage in the US (2007), where it ranked as an Amazon top one-hundred seller and entered the Los Angeles Times Bestseller list.
 On its American publication the New York Times dedicated the front cover of its book section to the novel, calling the book "a work of novelistic philosophy, as disturbing as it is funny".
 In 2008 Remainder won the fourth annual Believer Book Award.
 Zadie Smith wrote in the New York Review of Books that it was "one of the great English novels of the last ten years", suggesting it showed a future path that the novel "might, with difficulty, follow".
 It has since been translated into fourteen languages, and a film adaptation directed by Omer Fast was released in 2015.
 Several big publishing houses who had rejected the novel returned to him with enthusiastic offers, which McCarthy rejected, commenting that "it's the same book as it was two years ago."